Fourth year psychology

 In Trimester 1, you will be taking two course-work units Psychological Assessment (HPS431/715) and Systematic Reviews and Meta-analyses (HPS432/742).
 Both have online pre-recorded lectures which you will be expected to watch weekly.
 Further, both units have face-to-face (online or on-campus) seminars/computer practicals.
 These are not compulsory, but to get the most out of your studies, we strongly encourage you to attend.
 Seminars are recorded.

-We manage our own timetabling within the course and do not use STAR.
+We manage our own timetabling within the course and do not use a study timetable.
 You will be asked to preference your seminar contact hours late-February.
 Both coursework units are two hours per week.
 We will have a mix of day and night times available.
-More information to come in 2022.
+More information to come in 2023.

 Integrity Unit (HAI010)